Huegoxaga/notes/python/README.md

 	#…
 ```

-- Ternary: `x = a if condition else b`.
+- Ternary: `x = a if condition else b`, `return x if condition else y`
-- Chained Ternary: `x = 1 if condition1 else 2 if condition2 else 3`.
+- Chained Ternary: `x = 1 if condition1 else 2 if condition2 else 3`

 ### All and Any